peterjacobson/drawn-in/content/index.md

 ---

-# 980 drawings until exhibition!
+## 980 drawings until exhibition!

-You can also collect drawings!
+**You can also help collect drawings!**

 I'll need the original paper drawings for the exibition: send/drop them off to me at:

 Dev Academy
 Level 2, 275 Cuba St
 Wellington, 6011

 ## How to host the process
 Approach two people: